 For material handling equipment manufacturers, it is vital to line up digital resources of fabrication and designing to stay profitable; especially in the wake of collaborative fabrication.
-To achieve a comprehensive alignment between designing and fabrication, engineering teams leverage Product Manufacturing Information (PMI) in 3D CAD models and nesting drawings.
+To achieve a comprehensive alignment between designing and fabrication, engineering teams leverage Product Manufacturing Information (PMI) in developing 3D CAD models for large assembly designs and nesting drawings.

 These design documents in CAD software such as SolidWorks, enhances the means of communication between various teams.
 Defining PMIs is of vital importance for material handling equipment manufacturers, who deal with multi-body parts’ assembly.
 The inclusion of texts, GD&T, materials, time and estimated costs etc. significantly attribute at providing a better sense of size and interfacing of each component in the assembly.

 What comes with PMI is a list of product information that is of significance not just for manufacturing the parts or component but also for inter-team communication.
 The list includes information such as measurements, texture, texts and information related to the parts and assembly, etc. Let us have a look at how crucial are these PMI attributes and their depiction in PMI annotated 3D CAD models.

 Material handling equipment manufacturers ensure high accuracy in the fabrication of assembly parts to achieve maximum performance results.
 They have several teams working on the same 3D CAD model on different stages of product life cycle.
 In the light of such accurate manufacturing needs, slightest variance in interpreting even an inch of dimension can lead to rippling effect of parts mismatch and underperformance of the assembly.